6.1.3 Quantum Statistics#

 • What are the differences between Bose-Einstein and Fermi-Dirac distributions?
 How do they arise from the maximum entropy principle?

 • For a single mode, derive the partition function and average occupation number for bosons.
-How does this connect to identical particle statistics from Chapter 2?
+How does the unbounded occupancy connect to the statistics in the Fock space?

-• How does the \(\pm 1\) in the denominator of the BE/FD distributions encode the fundamental difference between bosons and fermions?
+• How does the \(\pm 1\) in the denominators of the BE/FD distributions encode the fundamental difference between bosons and fermions?
 What physical consequences follow?

 • In the classical limit where \(\beta\varepsilon \gg 1\), why do both distributions reduce to the Boltzmann distribution?